discordjs/guide/guide/additional-info/collections.md

 If you're not familiar with `Map`, read [MDN's page on it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) before continuing.
 You should be familiar with `Array` [methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) as well.
 We will also be using some ES6 features, so read up [here](/additional-info/es6-syntax.md) if you do not know what they are.
 :::

-In essence, `Map` allow for an association between unique keys and their values, but lack an iterative interface.
+In essence, `Map` allow for an association between unique keys and their values but lack an iterative interface.
 For example, how can you transform every value or filter the entries in a `Map` easily?
 This is the point of the `Collection` class!